etelie/server/README.md

     set_env_value "MY_ENVIRONMENT_VARIABLE"

-#### Liquibase

-For a brief introduction to Liquibase and best practices, read [this guide](https://www.liquibase.org/get-started/best-practices)

 #### Code review

 All contributions must pass code review.
 All changes must be tested in the QA environment before merge.